Are you looking for an easier way to how you could password protect Google sheet? Quite Obvious.

 How to Password Protect Google Sheet: Unlock sheet with a password

-As by default, we do not have such option to Encrypt the data, but thanks to Skipser who have made it possible.
+By default, we do not have such an option to Encrypt the data, but thanks to Skipser who have made it possible.
 Let us see how.

 2. Now select Tools – script Editor.
 This will bring up a script in a new window or tab.